 Take Pokimane, the most popular female Twitch streamer in the world, as an example.
 In 2020, she revealed how she was stalked and harassed for years by obsessive fans to the point that she felt as though she was sexually harassed by them, even though they didn’t even meet in person.

 Attractive streamers and YouTubers tend to get the most attention, and sometimes, they are overly sexual.
 A modern term for someone who stalks an online personality and makes sexual comments about them is “simp.”
+While Pokimane was a star streamer of the game Among Us, she received a lot of attention from simps around the world.

 Some fans get so engrossed by their online idols they start caring about their lives more than about what is happening in their own life.
 They enjoy watching for entertainment, and at the same time, they’re prepared to defend their idols by any means, even by attacking fans of other streamers or influencers, creating a toxic online environment.